danchoi/soywiki/README.markdown

 ## Expanding a Wiki page

-SoyWiki lets you render a wiki page in "expanded" form.
-What this does is expand all the wiki links on the page that appear alone on a line to include their content inline.
-This works recursively in all the included wiki pages (though it does not go into vicious circles because it only expands each link once).
+SoyWiki lets you "expand" a wiki page.
+What this does is expand all the wiki links in the page that appear alone on a line.
+These links are replaced by the content of the wiki page the links point to.
+This expansion works recursively on all the expanded content.
+It won't fall into vicious circles, however, since it will only expand each WikiWord it encounters once.

-The rendered page appears in a Vim scratch buffer.
+The expanded version of the page appears in a new Vim scratch buffer.
 From there you can write it out to a new text file, pipe it to `lpr` to print it, or whatever you like.

 There are two forms of expansion: seamful and seamless.
 Seamful expansion expands wiki links into wiki pages and clearly marks where